Using Isopropyl Alcohol

 Isopropyl is manufactured through means of a chemical reaction; whereas, Ethanol is created as the waste product of yeast.
 Yeast eats sugar, farts C02 and pisses alcohol.
 Isopropyl comes together something like Milton The Monster.
 Nice picture, huh?

-[BTW, you may encounter 1-Propanol on the FDA website.
+Note: You may encounter 1-Propanol on the FDA website.
 1-Propanol is not Isopropyl Alcohol.
 It has the same set of atoms, but assembled into a different molecule, having different chemical characteristics.
 It's so different, it has a completely different manufacturing process.
 As a result, 1-Propanol is never sold under the name of Isopropyl Alcohol.
 The two are not interchangeable.
-The FDA has not approved 1-Propanol for food or topical applications, it has other uses.]
+The FDA has not approved 1-Propanol for food or topical applications, it has other uses.

 Your liver breaks Isopropyl down into Acetone.
 Is this a bad thing?

-No, this is not a problem.
+Actually, this is a great thing!
+This is why Isopropyl is safer than Ethanol at the trace levels.
 Your liver naturally produces Acetone when breaking down lipids which you burn as energy or is eliminated through urine or exhaling.
+Acetone is the simplest form of ketones.
 Here is what ChatGPT says about Keytones:

 "Ketones are a type of molecule that are produced by the liver when the body is low on glucose (sugar) and needs an alternative source of energy.
 The body can use ketones for energy when glucose is not readily available, such as during periods of fasting, low carbohydrate diets, or intense exercise.